Hello Planning Mashers!

 Plus I’ll give you 31+ Bullet Journal monthly log inspirations to get your creativity flowing.

-A monthly log is a place to create a bird’ eye view of whatever is happening with your month.
+A monthly log is a place to create a bird’s eye view of whatever is happening with your month.
 But of course, as with everything in your Bullet Journal, it’s totally customizable and can serve you in any way you need.

 Let’s look into some options and concepts and then check inspirations from amazing creators on Instagram to give you ideas for your own monthly log.

-This is just one of the posts of the Bullet Journal beginners series, so be sure to check the others:
+This is just one of the posts of the Bullet Journal for beginners series, so be sure to check the others:

 - Bullet Journal Key

 - Bullet Journal Index

 - Monthly Spread (this post)